 You want your apartment community or rental to show up on top search engines like Google when people are searching for rentals in your area.
 To do that, you need a local SEO strategy.

-Our study found that 93% of respondents used a search engine during apartment research, and over 80% of respondents visited three or more online sites before deciding which communities to visit in person.
+Our study found that 84% of respondents used a search engine during apartment research, and nearly 80% of respondents visited three or more online sites before deciding which communities to visit in person.